AndersDeath/diary2/000-current.md

 # 10 October - Tuesday - Yerevan - 376 day of immigration

 Unfortunately I still feel bad.
 This illness cannot leave me alone.
 However I was able to work today.
 I finished with some tasks and had an interview with some company.
 I don't think that I was excellent.
 Probably not.
+However I enjoyed this call.